Your NZ Music Month 2022 playlist, sorted

 What started out as a way to get more homegrown tunes on the radio all the way back in the year 2000 is now a fully-fledged, 31-day celebration ...

-Will Alexander is playing Duke Orsino in the upcoming Top Dog Theatre production of Twelfth Night.
+Will Alexander plays Duke Orsino in Top Dog Theatre's production of Twelfth Night.
 He chats to What's Hot New Zealand about the Bard, big birthdays and being home.